Page style should not use string literal

 'standard'NoLowercase indicates a data constant

-• Caption properties: Caption = 'Standard' is user-facing text, not a style value
+• Caption properties: Caption = 'Standard' is user-facing text

 • Unlocked labels: Label 'Unfavorable' without Locked = true is translatable text